Updated: February 16, 2022

 Fast forward to more than a decade later, especially due to the growth of social media, there’s now a multitude of financial gurus who dispense money and investment advice online.

-They call themselves financial advisers, smart investors, wealth guru, money doctor, and many other names using different iterations of these terms.
+They call themselves financial advisers, smart investors, wealth gurus, money doctors, and many other names using different iterations of these terms.

 Recently, someone sent me a message, who had an interesting query.
 He says…